 Further, differences in health insurance coverage explains about 37 percent of the excess risk of death in Black women versus white women, according to an October 2017 study in the Journal of Clinical Oncology.

-Black Women Are Less Able to Take Time Off Work
+Black Women May Be Less Able to Take Time Off Work

-Dr. Richardson points out that many Black women are heads of households who worry that they can't afford to take time off for cancer treatment.
-An analysis of 2017 Census Bureau data by the Center for American Progress shows that 68 percent of Black women are breadwinners in their households, versus 37 percent of white women.
+Many Black women are heads of households who worry they can't afford to take time off for cancer treatment, Dr. Richardson says.
+An analysis of 2017 Census Bureau data by the Center for American Progress shows 68 percent of Black women are breadwinners in their households, versus 37 percent of white women.

 While finances were less of a concern for Ricki Fairley, staying on her career track was very important.
 In 2011, Fairley was a partner and chief marketing officer at an Atlanta-based marketing agency and traveling a lot.
 While on a business trip Fairley got a call from her doctor saying that she had breast cancer and needed to come into the office.
 "I thought, 'I can't — I don't have time for this,'" Fairley tells LIVESTRONG.com.